 ACADEMIC STANDARDS OF PROGRESS.
 Each student is expected to maintain satisfactory academic progress toward a degree, diploma or certificate.
-At the end of each term, a student's GPA for that term and his/her cumulative GPA are examined.
+At the end of each term, a student's GPA for that term and their cumulative GPA are examined.
 Special standards of progress for Emergency Medical Science, Practical Nursing, and Medical Assisting students are published in the respective handbooks for these majors.
 Those standards supersede those for all other curriculum students as outlined in the Student Handbook.

-GRADE POINT AVERAGE TO DETERMINE STANDARDS OF PROGRESS.
-The Grade Point Average is computed by dividing the total quality points earned by the total credit hours attempted.
+GRADE POINT AVERAGE (GPA) TO DETERMINE STANDARDS OF PROGRESS.

+The GPA is computed by dividing the total quality points earned by the total credit hours attempted.
 A student whose cumulative GPA falls below the standard listed in the following chart will be placed on academic probation.
+To satisfy graduation requirements, a 2.00 cumulative GPA is required for AA, AS, AGE, AAS, diploma and certificate programs.

-Attempted Credit Hours Degree & Diploma Programs Associates in Arts & Sciences Certificate Programs
+Attempted Degree & Diploma Associates in Certificate

+Credit Hours Programs Arts & Sciences Programs

 1 - 18 1.00 2.00 2.00

 19 - 35 1.50 2.00 2.00

 36+ 2.00 2.00 2.00